This section covers the following topics:

 What happens if there is a dispute about the child's name?

-In the event of a dispute between parents as to the child's name either parent may apply to the Magistrates Court for orders resolving the dispute.
+In the event of a dispute between parents as to the child's name either parent may apply to the South Australian Civil and Administrative Tribunal (SACAT) for orders resolving the dispute.
 For more information, see Changing a child's name.